 Thailand recovered well from the global financial crisis with rapid implementation of a fiscal stimulus package and monetary easing, but its economy suffered as a result of severe floods in 2011.
 GDP growth fell from 7.8 per cent in 2010 to 0.1 per cent in 2011.
 On the back of global economic recovery and higher domestic consumption, Thailand’s GDP grew 6.5 per cent in 2012, but weaker domestic demand and a contraction in investment saw growth drop to 2.9 per cent in 2013.

 In October 2014, the Thai government announced an economic reform agenda to make Thailand more attractive as a regional trading hub and to develop its digital economy.
-Reforms will focus on promoting Thai investment overseas, reducing the cost of doing business, tackling corruption, improving logistics and infrastructure, building a better tax structure, and developing a new body to govern the digital economy.
-Through these reforms the Thai government intends to support the Thai private sector, facilitate trade and promote overseas investment.
+Reforms focus on promoting Thai investment overseas, reducing the cost of doing business, tackling corruption, improving logistics and infrastructure, building a better tax structure, and developing a new body to govern the digital economy.
+Through these reforms the Thai government supports the Thai private sector, facilitates trade and promotes overseas investment.

 Australia's trade and economic relationship with Thailand has grown strongly since the entry into force of the Thailand-Australia Free Trade Agreement (TAFTA) on 1 January 2005.
-Trade in goods has more than doubled since 2005 [from $8.1 billion in 2004-05 to $18 billion in 2016-17].
-In 2016-17, Thailand was Australia’s 5th highest goods import source.
-Thailand is now also Australia's ninth-largest goods and services trading partner, and our second-largest in ASEAN.
-Total Thai investment stock in Australia has grown significantly from $294 million in 2006 to $3.1 billion in 2016; while Australian investment stocks in Thailand stand at $4.4 billion.
+Trade in goods has almost tripled since 2004 [from $6.8 billion in 2004 to $20.4 billion in 2018].
+In 2018, Thailand was Australia’s 5th highest goods import source.
+Thailand is now also Australia's 9th largest goods and services trading partner, and our second-largest in ASEAN.
+Total Thai investment stock in Australia has grown significantly from $294 million in 2006 to $3.1 billion in 2017; while Australian investment stocks in Thailand were valued at $4.5 billion at the end of 2017.
 Australia’s key goods exports to Thailand are crude petroleum, gold, aluminum and coal, and Thailand’s key exports to Australia are passenger and goods vehicles.

-Australia continues to work with Thailand on the implementation of TAFTA.
-Most recently, a Joint Working Group on Agriculture meeting was held in Chiang Mai on 13-15 September 2017.
+Australia continues to work with Thailand on the implementation of TAFTA, including a Joint Working Group on Agriculture meeting held in Chiang Mai on 13-15 September 2017.

 Australia and Thailand are also parties to the ASEAN-Australia-New Zealand Free Trade Agreement, which entered into force on 1 January 2010.
 Both Australia and Thailand are currently participating in negotiations for the Regional Comprehensive Economic Partnership, launched in November 2012.

-For further information on doing business in Thailand, TAFTA, and Australia’s trade and investment relationship with ASEAN:
+For further information on doing business in Thailand, TAFTA as well as Australia’s trade and investment relationship with ASEAN:

-November 2017: Minister for Justice, the Hon Michael Keenan, met Minister for Justice Suwaphan Tanyuvardhana, National Security Council Secretary General Sing Visespochanakit, and Deputy Police Commissioner, General Chalermkiet Srivorakan.
+November 2017: the then Minister for Justice, the Hon Michael Keenan, met the then Minister for Justice Suwaphan Tanyuvardhana, National Security Council Deputy Secretary-General General Sing Visespochanakit, and Deputy Police Commissioner, General Chalermkiet Srivorakan.

-August 2017: Minister for Foreign Affairs, the Hon Julie Bishop, met Prime Minister Prayut Chan-o-cha, Minister for Foreign Affairs Don Pramudwinai Deputy Prime Minister and Minister for Defence Prawit Wongsuwan, Deputy Prime Minister for Economic Affairs Dr Somkid Jatusripitak, as well as former prime minister Abhisit Vejjajiva and senior leaders from the Pheu Thai Party.
+August 2017: the then Minister for Foreign Affairs, the Hon Julie Bishop, met Prime Minister Prayut Chan-o-cha, Minister for Foreign Affairs Don Pramudwinai Deputy Prime Minister and Minister for Defence Prawit Wongsuwan, Deputy Prime Minister for Economic Affairs Dr Somkid Jatusripitak.

-August 2015: Parliamentary Secretary to the Minister for Foreign Affairs and to the Minister for Trade and Investment, the Hon Steven Ciobo, met with the Permanent Secretary of the Ministry of Foreign Affairs, Norachit Sinhaseni, and the Deputy Minister for Commerce, Suwit Mesinsee.
+August 2015: the then Parliamentary Secretary to the Minister for Foreign Affairs and to the Minister for Trade and Investment, the Hon Steven Ciobo, met with the then Permanent Secretary of the Ministry of Foreign Affairs, Norachit Sinhaseni, and the then Deputy Minister for Commerce, Suwit Mesinsee.

-May 2015: Minister for Foreign Affairs, the Hon Julie Bishop, met Prime Minister Prayuth Chan-o-Cha and Foreign Minister Tanasak Patimapragorn, as well as former Prime Ministers Yingluck Shinawatra and Abhisit Vejjajiva.
+May 2015: the then Minister for Foreign Affairs, the Hon Julie Bishop, met Prime Minister Prayuth Chan-o-Cha and the then Foreign Minister Tanasak Patimapragorn, as well as former Prime Ministers Yingluck Shinawatra and Abhisit Vejjajiva.

-November 2013: Parliamentary Secretary to the Prime Minister, the Hon Josh Frydenberg, visited Thailand for the Bangkok Dialogue on the Rule of Law.
+November 2013: the then Parliamentary Secretary to the Prime Minister, the Hon Josh Frydenberg, visited Thailand for the Bangkok Dialogue on the Rule of Law.

-February 2013: Then Minister for Foreign Affairs, the Hon Bob Carr, met Minister of Foreign Affairs Dr Surapong Tovichakchaikul in Thailand.
+February 2013: the then Minister for Foreign Affairs, the Hon Bob Carr, met the then Minister of Foreign Affairs Dr Surapong Tovichakchaikul in Thailand.

-May 2012: To mark the 60th anniversary of diplomatic relations between Australia and Thailand, Prime Minister Yingluck Shinawatra visited Australia.
+May 2012: To mark the 60th anniversary of diplomatic relations between Australia and Thailand, the then Prime Minister Yingluck Shinawatra visited Australia.

-August 2012: His Majesty the late King’s granddaughter, Princess Bajarakitiyabha visited Australia to highlight the anniversary celebrations.
+August 2012: His Majesty’s daughter, Princess Bajarakitiyabha visited Australia to highlight the anniversary celebrations.